 Particularly painful example from the old version: you, the supreme overlord, have mandated that no-one goes aboveground because of an army of besieging goblins...so dwarves march out to do a job, cancel whatever it was they were going to do, and then just loaf around and catch some rays until the goblins kill them.
 They had it coming, too.

 You can assign specific uniforms to your dwarf soldiers, and if there is not exactly what you have assigned, they will grab the next best thing.
 Now let's say you're holed up because of a full-on siege but one of your soldiers dies for the above reason.
 He has better equipment than one of your other military dwarves, who will now try to head to his corpse because there's a really nice pair of boots out there.
 Then he dies and another dwarf thinks, "You know, his crossbow was better than mine..."

 Urist McOblivious gets thirsty; Urist McOblivious goes to nearby pond; Urist McOblivious fails to notice that the pond is surrounded by bits of his fellow dwarves that have been torn apart by deadly carp; Urist McOblivious takes a drink; various pieces of Urist McOblivious join the various bits of his fellow dwarves.
 Urist McDumbasabrick gets thirsty....

 There is a workaround on the wiki specifically to prevent your dwarves from sealing themselves in the room when they install a floodgate onto the only entrance.
-This is apparently a common enough act to have received its own shout out in the latest World of Warcraft expansion.
+This is apparently a common enough act to have received its own shout out in a World of Warcraft expansion.